The radial acceleration relation in a $\Lambda$CDM universe: Results from mocks

 The \emph{top (bottom) panels} of figure~\ref{fig:rar-massconc-Rhl} use the same ranges of $m_{\rm vir}$ shown in the left and right panels, respectively, of figure~\ref{fig:rar-massconc}.
 Similarly to that figure, we further split these fixed-$m_{\rm vir}$ samples into narrow ranges of $c_{\rm vir}$.
 For this figure alone, so as to highlight differences between the subsamples, we only show the median and central $68\%$ of each RAR using the differently coloured lines.
 As expected from the discussion in sections~\ref{subsec:xiRAR} and~\ref{subsec:massconc}, galaxies at fixed $m_{\rm vir}$ and $c_{\rm vir}$ trace the same RAR \emph{regardless} of the sign of the bulge size-halo concentration correlation.
 We do see a very interesting trace of this signature however, in that the range of values of \abary\ explored by any sample responds sensitively to whether the correlation is positive or negative.
 In the former case, galaxies in high-concentration halos explore lower values of \abary\ than low-concentration ones, and vice-versa for a negative correlation.
 This trend can be understood as follows.
 Consider a specific galaxy with stellar mass $m_\ast$ in an $(m_{\rm vir},c_{\rm vir})$ host.
 For a positive correlation, a large $c_{\rm vir}$ implies a larger $R_{\rm hl}$ for this galaxy than in the absence of the correlation.
 Since the (now flatter) stellar density profile must enclose the same $m_\ast$ inside the same $R_{\rm vir}$, its inner parts are forced to be lower, thus contributing less to $m_{\rm cgal}(<r)$ and hence \abary\ in the inner region, than in the absence of the positive correlation.
 A negative correlation between $R_{\rm hl}$ and $c_{\rm vir}$ has exactly the opposite effect.

 While this shows that there is clearly no new physics explored by such a correlation beyond the dependence of the RAR on $m_{\rm vir}$ and $c_{\rm vir}$ through the relaxation ratio $\xi$, it does lead to a curious degeneracy.
 It is clear from the left hand panels of figure~\ref{fig:rar-massconc-Rhl} that the RAR obtained from averaging over all $c_{\rm vir}$ values will tend to curve downwards at large \abary\ in the case of a positive $R_{\rm hl}$-$c_{\rm vir}$ correlation.
 Further integration over $m_{\rm vir}$ will not change this curvature, so the resulting RAR will be qualitatively similar to that in which there is no $R_{\rm hl}$-$c_{\rm vir}$ correlation but $q_{\rm rdm}$ is smaller (compare top panel of figure~\ref{fig:rar-fullsample-bkrxn}).
 Conversely, the right hand panels of figure~\ref{fig:rar-massconc-Rhl} show that an $R_{\rm hl}$-$c_{\rm vir}$ anti-correlation will result in an RAR that would imply a larger $q_{\rm rdm}$ if one assumed there was no $R_{\rm hl}$-$c_{\rm vir}$ correlation (e.g. bottom panel of figure~\ref{fig:rar-fullsample-bkrxn}).
 That curvature in the RAR may arise from the $R_{\rm hl}$-$c_{\rm vir}$ relation rather than $q_{\rm rdm}$ must be kept in mind during any analysis which aims to probe the physics of quasi-adiabatic relaxation using the RAR.
-Using a more physically motivated `size-mass' correlation, such as the one between galaxy size and halo angular momentum alluded to above, can potentially add a new dimension to such degeneracies \citep[see also the discussion in][]{desmond17}.
-It will be interesting to study such effects in hydrodynamical simulations of cosmological volumes, which we leave to future work.